kuanglab/GraphTucker/preprocessing_readme.md

 We will also be providing detailed preprocessing steps on how to convert raw Stereo-seq data into a spatial gene expression tensor (coming soon).

-Here is a description of each data file and their general formatting (same for BRCA1):
+Here is a description of each data file and their general formatting (same structure for BRCA1):

 1. MOSTA_9.5_tensor.mat
    - spatial gene expression tensor, stored as a `int64`.
 Loaded in and used as a `tensor` object.